EMSL-Computing/TMSig/README.md

   - $Overlap(A, B) = \frac{|A \cap B|}{\min(|A|, |B|)}$

-- `filter_sets`: Restrict sets to only those elements in a pre-determined `background`, if provided, and only keep those that pass minimum and maximum size thresholds.
+- `filter_sets`: Restrict sets to only those elements in a pre-determined background, if provided, and only keep those that pass minimum and maximum size thresholds.

 - `cluster_sets`: hierarchical clustering of highly similar sets.
 Used to reduce redundancy prior to analysis.